Bailador/Bailador/README.md

 That's it!
 Using a browser, go to http://localhost:3000.
 Wonderful?

-You can now edit the files and Bailador reloads the aplication while you're developing.
+You can now edit the files and Bailador reloads the application while you're developing.

 If you want to learn more about Bailador, please visit our [documentation](doc/README.md).